 How much will a MIAM cost?

-You may be eligible for Legal Aid to cover the cost.
-But if not, your local service will be able to advise you of their charges.
+If you are not eligible for Legal Aid your local NFM mediation service will be able to advise you of their charges.
 We provide a range of flexible packages and payment terms and you can find out more about mediation costs here.

 The benefits of mediation

 Mediation provides a safe, confidential environment, allowing you to discuss future arrangements for you and your family.

 Our mediators are skilled at helping you navigate the legal and emotional maze that a family breakdown can create and to help you turn your arguments into agreements to move on with your lives.

 - It is cheaper, quicker and less stressful than going to court.